AlexisTM/MultilaterationTDOA/README.md

 # MultilaterationTDOA

+> Due to the lack of hardware available to me, this project cannot be maintained.
+Regardless, this was never meant to be used as is but just a way to understand rTDoA.
+(Passive tags, active anchors)

 This library will be used for TDoA localization from a [Bitcraze loco positioning system](https://www.bitcraze.io/loco-pos-system/).
 This is a side project which is imperfect and there is no warranty of success for your application.

 **If you feel that something is wrong, please share it.**